nikita-t1/server-config/05_msmtp.md

 #tls_fingerprint 00:11:22:33:44:55:66:77:88:99:AA:BB:CC:DD:EE:FF:00:11:22:33

 # Envelope-from address
-# TODO: Use your own mail address
+# TODO: Use your own mail address // [!code focus]
-from bob@meindedomain.de
+from bob@meindedomain.de // [!code focus]

 # Authentication.
 The password is given using one of five methods, see below.
 auth on

-# TODO: Use your own user name fpr the mail account
+# TODO: Use your own user name fpr the mail account // [!code focus]
-user bob@meindedomain.de
+user bob@meindedomain.de // [!code focus]

 # Password method 1: Add the password to the system keyring, and let msmtp get
 # it automatically.
 To set the keyring password using Gnome's libsecret: